 Shilajit is an ancient Ayurvedic medicine that is composed of fulvic acid which is ionically blended with many other humic substances.
 These are all loaded with essential trace minerals and nutrients 46.

-Unlike pure fulvic acid, Shilajit contains a wealth of trace minerals in the exact proportions the body needs for optimal health.
+Unlike pure fulvic acid, Shilajit contains a wealth of trace minerals in the exact proportions the body needs for maintaining optimal health and well-being.
 The fulvic acid component of this medicine provides instant easy absorption and encourages gut flora to thrive.

 What is the difference between humic and fulvic acid and trace minerals?

 Humic and fulvic acids are organic acids that chelate trace minerals or bind them together to form stable molecular structures known as trace mineral complexes.
 Trace minerals are inorganic elements found throughout nature.

 Scientifically, the organic components of Shilajit actually play an intimate role in transporting trace minerals to their precise destinations on a cellular level!